backuity/matchete/README.md

 Those are full blown test frameworks, and their matchers are tightly integrated with the framework, making them slightly more complex (to my taste at least!), and harder to use standalone.

-## Finally.. where the hell does the name come from??
+## Ok.. but where the hell does the name come from??

 If you're wondering then I guess you've missed a piece of cinematography!
 I can just highly recommend that you check [this](http://en.wikipedia.org/wiki/Machete_%28film%29) out.